DevonDeRaad/phil.dicaeum.rad/readme.md

 * SNP datasets and sampling sheets can be found in the folder named [data](https://github.com/DevonDeRaad/phil.dicaeum.rad/tree/main/data).
 * fastq files containing all raw sequence data will be archived as a single BioProject via NCBI upon the acceptance of this manuscript.

+### Lab protocols
+* The detailed protocols used for DNA extraction and RADseq library prep can be found in the subdirectory called [lab.protocols](https://github.com/DevonDeRaad/phil.dicaeum.rad/tree/main/lab.protocols).

 ### Sequence data to SNPs
 * All code used to optimize the *de novo* assembly parameters during the [Stacks](https://catchenlab.life.illinois.edu/stacks/) RAD locus assembly, processing, and SNP calling pipeline can be found in the folder called [sequence.data.to.snps](https://github.com/DevonDeRaad/phil.dicaeum.rad/tree/main/sequence.data.to.snps).
 * A detailed walk-through with corresponding visualizations of the parameter optimization process can be found [here](https://devonderaad.github.io/phil.dicaeum.rad/sequence.data.to.snps/optimize.denovo.diacaeum.assembly.html).